 The bachelor's degree program in computer science is designed for students who are interested in information processing and want to pursue a career or research career in information technology.
 A basic understanding of mathematics, the ability to think logically and a good capacity for abstraction are important.

 The content of the Bachelor of Computer Science program is the teaching of fundamentals in general, practical, technical and theoretical computer science and in mathematics.
-In a selectable focus module (e.g. business administration, medicine or physics), knowledge of a specific application area is taught.
-The so-called "soft skills" are taught in the area of key qualifications.
+The module "Professional Skills (übK)" allows a high degree of freedom of choice, which includes the range of courses outside of computer science.

 The modular Bachelor's program in Computer Science is divided into three academic years, each of which begins in the winter or summer semester.
 In the first four semesters, the course of study is completely fixed.
 From the 5th semester onwards, there is the opportunity to take more in-depth courses (compulsory elective modules) according to one's own inclinations.